Connecticut Juvenile Justice and Sentencing Reform (2013)

 In 2014, the Clinic prepared an amicus brief for submission to the Inter-American Commission on Human Rights regarding the merits of two cases related to the Miskitu indigenous people of Honduras.

-The petitioners allege that over the 1980s and 1990s, many Miskitu in the province of Gracias a Dios were employed in underwater fishing under highly unsafe conditions and without proper regulation or oversight by the State.
-The Miskitu have long been known for the ability to fish underwater without conventional scuba diving equipment, but these conditions and lack of protection caused the death or permanent disability of many Miskitu divers.
+The petitioners allege that over the 1980s and 1990s, many Miskitu in the province of Gracias a Dios were employed in the underwater fishing industry under highly unsafe conditions and without proper regulation or oversight by the State.
+Though the Miskitu are known for their ability to fish underwater without conventional scuba diving equipment, their working conditions and lack of protection caused the death or permanent disability of many Miskitu divers.

 Open Society Justice Initiative: Amicus Brief for African Commission on Human and Peoples’ Rights Addressing Equatorial Guinea’s Violation of Economic and Social Rights (2009)